johnpuddephatt/stgeorges/_activities/telephone-befriending-service.md

   If you would like to know more call us on 01924 369631 or email info@stgeorgeslupset.org.uk
 times:
 - Our service operates from Monday to Friday
-cost: ''
+cost: Free
-location: ''
+location: Virtual - Over telephone
-suitabilities: []
+suitabilities:
+- Any adult
 signup: false
-additional_info: ''
+additional_info: '"Its good to talk"'

 ---